What is Plesk?

 • Viewing statistics on site visits.

 • Website or a division of a website addressed by a third-level domain name (subdomain).
 This is usually a division of an existing site.
 It has an Internet address comprising of three parts separated by dots.
-The following services are available for subdomains: Separate document root from the main site.
+Document roots are available for subdomains, separate from the main site.
 Document root is a directory on the server where web pages of a site are stored.